cloudfoundry/loggregator-release/README.md

 The Loggregator API (formerly known as Dropsonde) defines an envelope structure which packages logs and metrics in a common format for distribution throughout Loggregator.
 See the [Loggregator API README](https://github.com/cloudfoundry/loggregator-api/README.md) for more details.

 ### Including Metron
 The Metron Agent listens on both UDP and gRPC endpoints for multiple versions of Loggregator API which it forwards onto the Firehose.
-To include Metron in your component or deployment see the [Settup up Metron README](src/metron/README.md).
+To include Metron in your component or deployment see the [Setting up up Metron README](src/metron/README.md).

 ### Statsd-injector
 The statsd-injector is a companion component to Metron and allows use of the statsd metric aggregator format.
 For more see the [stats-d-injector README](https://github.com/cloudfoundry/statsd-injector/README.md).